Stellar Collisions in Galactic Nuclei: Impact on Destructive Events Near a Supermassive Black Hole: Summary and Conclusions

-In this work, we examined the rates of high velocity destructive stellar collisions which occur close to the SMBH.
+In this work, we examined the rates of high-velocity destructive stellar collisions which occur close to the SMBH.
 Such collisions compete with the other destructive channels.
-We used a simplified numerical Monte-Carlo analysis of stellar dynamics in galactic stellar nuclei.
-We applied the specific version by \cite{SariFragione2019} for simulating two-body relaxation and gravitational wave emission effects on stars orbiting a SMBH, to which we added self-consistent tracking of destructive collisions.
-Our main results concern the relative rates of the different channels of stellar destruction near the SMBH, which are tidal disruption events, (TDEs), extreme mass ratio inspirals (EMRIs) and destructive collisions (DCs).
+We used a simplified numerical Monte Carlo analysis of stellar dynamics in galactic stellar nuclei.
+We applied the specific version by \cite{SariFragione2019} for simulating two-body relaxation and GW emission effects on stars orbiting an SMBH, to which we added self-consistent tracking of DCs.
+Our main results concern the relative rates of the different channels of stellar destruction near the SMBH, which are TDEs, EMRIs, and DCs.

-We find that for a gravitationally relaxed Milky-Way-like stellar cluster and SMBH, the DC rate is of order a few percent of the TDE rate.
-The latter is dominated by scattering of stars into eccentric orbits in the vicinity of the radius of influence, and the former is the main destruction mechanism of stars which reside or diffuse into the inner part of the cusp.
-When compared to previous works which discluded collisions, we find the DCs replace EMRIs as the secondary destruction channel in the cusp.
-Once collisions are accounted for, main-sequence-star EMRIs become practically non-existent (of course EMRIs of compact objects should not be affected).
+We find that for a gravitationally relaxed Milky Way-like stellar cluster and SMBH, the DC rate is of order a few percent of the TDE rate.
+The latter is dominated by the scattering of stars into eccentric orbits in the vicinity of the radius of influence, and the former is the main destruction mechanism of stars which diffuse into the inner part of the cusp.
+When compared to previous works which did not account for collisions, we find that DCs replace EMRIs as the secondary destruction channel in the cusp.
+Once collisions are included, main-sequence-star EMRIs become practically nonexistent (of course EMRIs of compact objects should not be affected).

 We also examined the role of binary tidal disruptions in the destructive processes in galactic nuclei.
-When stars injected on highly-eccentric orbits close to the SMBH due to Hills binary disruption, we find that they are almost exclusively destroyed through high-velocity collisions.
+For stars injected on highly eccentric orbits close to the SMBH due to Hills binary disruption, we find that they are almost exclusively destroyed through high-velocity collisions.
 In other words, the DC rate essentially settles on a steady state with the injection rate.
-The TDE rate is unaffected (since it is dominated by stars scattered into eccentric orbits far from the SMBH), and the EMRI rate remains very small (although binary disruption does increase this rate due to the finite probability of injected stars to avoid collisions and eventually inspiral towards the SMBH).
-For a Milky-Way-like system with Sun-like stars, we find that injection rates of order $10^{5}\;\invyr$ will generate a DC rate which is comparable to the TDE rate.
+The TDE rate is unaffected (since it is dominated by stars scattered into eccentric orbits far from the SMBH), and the EMRI rate remains very small (although binary disruption does increase this rate due to the finite probability of injected stars to avoid collisions and eventually inspiral toward the SMBH).
+For a Milky Way-like system with Sun-like stars, we find that injection rates of order $10^{5}\;\invyr$ will generate a DC rate which is comparable to the TDE rate.